seinecle/blog/_posts/2026-09-18-typesafe-systemone-jev.md

 The model is worth making bigger headlines because:

-- it is 100 times cheaper than one of the best models of OpenAI
+- 😱 it is 100 times cheaper than one of the best models of OpenAI
-- it responds in milliseconds, not seconds or dozens of seconds.
+- 💣 it responds in milliseconds, not seconds or dozens of seconds.
 That is 40x to 200x quicker than other models
-- it provides responses which come with a score of confidence - there is a degree of certainty in the answers, which is super useful to reuse them for any purpose
+- 🔥 responses come with a score of confidence.
+This provides a degree of certainty in the answers, which is super useful and lacking in LLM models